Join us for our next

-We hosted 14 90-minute focus group sessions with two to four participants in each discussion group.
+During September 2020, we hosted 14 90-minute focus group sessions with two to four participants in each discussion group to learn what types of programming could support those who are concerned about climate change and ecological catastrophe.

-Research results may take a few months and will be posted here as they become available.
+Research results through the Department of Psychology at the University of Kansas are ongoing and will be posted here as they become available.

 Demographic results include: